dbafromthecold/DockerAndDatabases/slides.md

 ## Session Aim
 <!-- .slide: style="text-align: left;"> -->
-To provide an overview to persisting data for databases in Docker
+To provide a deeper knowledge of the Docker platform - UPDATE!

 ---